-5. As per NDNA the membership and terms of reference of the Fiscal Council will be
+5. As per NDNA the membership and terms of reference of the Fiscal Council will be agreed with the UK Government.

 Local Ownership

 6. The commitment to a Fiscal Council was included in the New Decade New Approach document published alongside the restoration of the political institutions at that beginning of 2020.
 The Executive has agreed this Terms of Reference setting out the remit of Council on its establishment, and how it will be developed going forward.
 This has ensured local ownership and that local needs will be met by the functioning of the Council.